NetSparkleUpdater/NetSparkle/README.md

 Yes!
 Please help us make this library awesome!

+## Requirements

+- .NET Framework 4.5.2+ | .NET Core 3+ | .NET 5+

 ## License

 NetSparkle is available under the [MIT License](LICENSE).

-## Requirements
+## Contributing

-- .NET Framework 4.5.2+ OR .NET Core 3+
+Contributions are ALWAYS welcome!
+If you see a new feature you'd like to add, please open an issue to talk about it first, then open a PR for that implementation.
+If there's a bug you find, please open a PR with the fix or file an issue!
+Thank you!! :) You can also join us in our [Gitter chat room](https://gitter.im/NetSparkleUpdater/NetSparkle)!

+### Areas where we could use help/contributions

+* Unit tests for all parts of the project
+* Extensive testing on macOS/Linux
+* More built-in app cast parsers (e.g. natively support using/creating JSON feeds) -- possible via interfaces but not built-in yet
+* More options in the app cast generator
+* See the [issues list](https://github.com/NetSparkleUpdater/NetSparkle/issues) for more

 ## Acknowledgements

 * The original NetSparkle library, found at [dei79/netsparkle](https://github.com/dei79/netsparkle)
 * A function for finding the base directory was taken from MIT-licensed [WalletWasabi](https://github.com/zkSNACKs/WalletWasabi/)
 * MarkdownSharp is from [here](https://github.com/StackExchange/MarkdownSharp)
+* We got our starting README layout from [MahApps.Metro](https://github.com/MahApps/MahApps.Metro), an awesome UI framework for WPF

 ## Other Options

-An incomplete list of other projects related to software updating:
+An incomplete list of other projects related to software updating that you might want to look at if NetSparkleUpdater doesn't work for you:

 - [Squirrel.Windows](https://github.com/Squirrel/Squirrel.Windows)
 - [WinSparkle](https://github.com/vslavik/winsparkle)